 The person you should be asking about all things sales taxes is a SALT expert.
 These individuals will answer all of your questions and have the experience to stay calm amid a possible tax-related crisis, which happens all the time.

-Since most SALT experts work in multiple states, don’t worry about not being able to find one who works exclusively in your state.
+Since most SALT experts work in multiple states, don’t worry about not finding one who works exclusively in your state.
 They are accustomed to solving complex problems without face-to-face meetings.
 Your tax preparer, on the other hand, should ideally be based in your state.

-Once you have determined that your product or service is taxable, the location in which you make sales becomes a tax nexus.
+Once you have determined that your product or service is taxable, the location you make sales becomes a tax nexus.
 This includes your home.
-Owners of home-based businesses must, therefore, register for a tax permit so they can collect, report, and pay sales taxes.
+Therefore, owners of home-based businesses must register for a tax permit so they can collect, report, and pay sales taxes.

 We’ve already touched on this, but it’s such a confusing subject that it deserves a revisit.
 If you own an eCommerce business (which means you sell exclusively online with no physical location), you only have to collect and pay sales taxes for destination-based states in which you exceed the threshold mentioned above for sales volume.

-Owners of traditional businesses, on the other hand, must collect and pay sales taxes for destination-based states, even if you have only sold one item to one customer in that state.
+On the other hand, owners of traditional businesses must collect and pay sales taxes for destination-based states, even if you have only sold one item to one customer in that state.

 It’s All About Finding the Right Tools